-Do not remove plates, covers, gauges, pipe plugs, or fittings from an over-heated pump.
-Vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
-Allow the pump to cool before servicing.
+Allow an over-heated pump to completely cool before servicing.
+Do not remove plates, covers, gauges, or fittings from an over-heated pump.
+Liquid within the pump can reach boiling temperatures, and vapor pressure within the pump can cause parts being disengaged to be ejected with great force.
+After the pump completely cools, drain the liquid from the pump by removing the casing drain plug.
+Use caution when removing the plug to prevent injury to personnel from hot liquid.